catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

-You should now be able to view the files in the container by visiting the container's URL, where %AUTH_ID% & %container_name% are replaced by your values.
+You should now be able to view the files in the container by visiting the container's URL, where %AUTH_ID% & %container_name% are replaced by the values specific to your project.

 https://object-storage.nz-por-1.catalystcloud.io:443/v1/%AUTH_ID%/%container_name%/

-To enable the container to work as a full website, it is also necessary to enable the index and optionally the error settings:
+To enable the container to work as a full website, it is also necessary to enable the index, and optionally, the error settings:

 .. code-block:: bash